top of page

 Literacy is Central to All Learning

 At St. John Vianney’s Primary School, literacy is central to all learning and staff are committed to implementing evidence based programs which have a positive influence on the learning progress of all students.
-All classes implement a daily two-hour literacy block which comprises of Reading, Writing and Speaking & Listening.
+All classes implement a daily two-hour literacy block which comprises of Reading &Viewing, Writing and Speaking & Listening.

 We follow the ‘Science of Reading’ (SOR) approach to the teaching and learning of reading.
 The SOR refers to a large body of research and evidence about how the brain learns to read and how educators should teach reading to ensure maximum outcomes for all students.